MR-DOS/8052-schizoid_demo/README.md

 ## Known bugs
 * Upon sending the binary to the board, the board responds with some messages saying that the transfer completed.
 However, prior to that, the board sends one seemingly random character.
 This is a bug in the main while(1) loop where it waits upon completion of the code loading and then it parses the last character in the buffer as unknown control character and thus is sent back.
 It has no effect on functionality, but it looks stupid.
 This should be corrected later.
 * There is no image of the finished board.
 I will add some later.
+* It looks like the SVG files are shown correctly in Inkscape, but not in LXDE default image viewer.
+This should be checked.